 November 9, 2016: Seager was selected as the NL's most Outstanding Rookie for the 2016 Players Choice Award.

-- November 14, 2016: Seager won the BWAA NL Rookie of the Year award -- and that is the official ROY Award.
+November 14, 2016: Corey won the BWAA NL Rookie of the Year award -- and that is the official ROY Award.

 November 18, 2016: Seager completed his rookie season awards sweep by winning the 2016 Esurance MLB Award for Best Rookie.

 - Corye chews a lot of gum during games, exclusively Big League Chew's Outta' Here Original ("the official bubble gum of Ripken Baseball")

 He tried Ground Ball Grape one in high school and hit four grounders to the 2nd baseman.